bloomberg/chromium.bb/docs/security/mojo.md

 low-privilege process.

 * Use the standard pattern for instantiating `MojoWebUIController`.
-WebUI methods must only be exposed through a `MojoWebUIController` subclass.
+WebUI Mojo interfaces must only be exposed through a `MojoWebUIController` subclass.
 * If there is external functionality that the WebUI needs, make sure to route it through the Mojo interfaces implemented by the `MojoWebUIController`, to avoid circumventing access checks.